-This Certificate III in Laboratory Skills teaches secondary school students skills in maintaining a laboratory, routine sampling and testing, recording data, and using laboratory computing programs.
+The Certificate III in Laboratory Skills provides secondary school students skills in maintaining a laboratory, routine sampling and testing, recording data, and using laboratory computing programs.

 Career opportunities, include: